magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_right-practice-steady-practice.md

 all finished.

 Why is this?
 It’s because they don’t take this essential point into their practice.
-When they’ve finished sitting they let go of their They start to sit for shorter and shorter periods, till they reach the point where as soon as they start to sit they want to finish.
+When they’ve finished sitting they let go of their samādhi.
+They start to sit for shorter and shorter periods, till they reach the point where as soon as they start to sit they want to finish.
 Eventually they don’t even sit.
 It’s the same with bowing to the Buddha image.
 At first they make the effort to prostrate every night before going to sleep, but after a while their minds begin to stray.
 Soon they don’t bother to prostrate at all, they just nod, till eventually it’s all gone.
 They throw out the practice completely.

 Therefore, understand the importance of sati, practise constantly.
 Right practice is steady practice.
 Whether standing, walking, sitting or